 Is any data sent to a third party?

-- Student data for Discovery, Bronze, Silver and Gold is sent to our printer to print CREST certificates
+Student names and certificate delivery address for Discovery, Bronze, Silver and Gold is sent to our printer to print CREST certificates.

 CREST Youth Panel